wp-oop/plugin-boilerplate/README.md

    projects, and there currently does not seem to be a way to commit that to the VCS.
    Because of this, you are required to create a Docker deployment yourself.
 Simply go to _Project Settings_ > _Docker_ and create a configuration named precisely "Docker Machine".

+5. Release

+    When you would like to release the current working directory as an installable plugin archive, the shipped build script needs to perform a few transformations (like optimize prod dependencies), and archive the package in a specific way.
+The following command will result in an archive with name similar to `plugin-0.1.1-beta21+2023-08-12-12-37-22_105188ec9180.zip` being added to `build/release`:

+    ```sh
+     docker compose run --rm build make release RELEASE_VERSION=0.1.1-beta21
+    ```

+    As you can see, the resulting archive's name will reflect the time and commit hash as SemVer metadata, aside from the version itself.
+If `RELEASE_VERSION` is omitted, `dev` is used by default to indicate that this is not a tagged milestone, but work in progress.

+    _Note_: If the current working directory contains any edits registerable by Git (disregarding any `.gitignore` rules), the commit hash will reflect a point in history of the files in `build/dist`, rather than of project history.
+To ensure that a concrete version is being released, clean the directory tree entirely.
+The best way to do that is probably to create a fresh clone.

 #### Updating Dependencies
 Composer is installed into the `build` service's image.
 To run composer commands,